amulchapla/AI-Conversational-Copilot/README.md

 <img src="common/images/solution-overview.png" align="center" />

-Most customer interactions involve diverse data signals such as voice, text, images, documents and videos.
-To extract insights from these diverse data inputs could be a challenging task if you try to build custom AI models to handle different data input for different business use cases.
-This solution leverages Microsoft's comprehensive AI platform to enable you to process multimodal signals such as audio, video, text, image, documents and extract insights in real-time.

 **Solution highlights:**
-* A pattern for customer interaction where it **intercepts voice, text and image data in real-time** to power a better and more efficient end-user experience.
+* A pattern for customer interaction where it intercepts voice, text and image data in real-time to power a better and more efficient end-user experience.
-* The real-time pattern implemented here can be applied to **expedite business insights & make faster business decisions**.
+* The real-time pattern implemented here can be applied to expedite business insights & make faster business decisions.
     * Drive earlier actions: for example customer churn & upsell opportunities.
     * Live guidance to enable agent-assist, coaching and virtual agents use cases.
 * Pattern could be used to drive better digital experiences for customers/employees